DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: SDM-Car-SU: An Unstabilized Satellite Video Vehicle Tracking Dataset

 To facilitate variable control and emphasize the dominant geometric perturbations, we simplify the unstabilized imaging model to inter-frame translational deviations.
 By specifying various combinations of displacement directions and magnitudes, we construct 2D translational vectors $d = [d_x, d_y]^T$ to simulate the inter-frame shifts induced by orbital and attitude variations.
 Based on these vectors, a systematic simulated unstabilized satellite dataset is generated from stabilized data by applying a moving imaging window, thereby approximating realistic unstabilized imaging conditions.

 Specifically, for motion parameter configuration, we follow the strategy of DAF~\cite{Yu2025On-Satellite} on the SkySat dataset~\cite{Zhang2020SkySat}, which has a spatial resolution of 1.0 m and background window speeds set to 0.5\textendash2.0 pixels per frame.
 These values are chosen according to the average vehicle motion at that resolution, thereby covering background perturbation levels from slower to faster than typical vehicle motion.
 Following the same rationale, we statistically analyze the inter-frame pixel displacements of the same vehicle targets in SDM-Car~\cite{Zhang2024SDM-Car} and obtain a mean motion speed of approximately 2 pixels per frame.
 Accordingly, we set the simulated background motion amplitudes to 1, 2, and 3 pixels per frame to create scenarios with different degrees of image instability.
+Statistical analysis of 211 unstabilized satellite video clips from the Luojia-3 01 satellite validates the configured motion amplitudes.
+As demonstrated in Fig.~\ref{fig:hist}, approximately 90\% of the inter-frame motion magnitudes fall within a 3-pixel range.
+This empirical distribution provides robust substantiation for the chosen simulation parameters.
 The construction process of the \emph{SDM-Car-SU} dataset is detailed as follows: